 In late May 2003, as the G8 met in Evian, violent protests turned Geneva upside down, and this had a number of consequences on the political scene.
 The city experienced several days of acute tension, punctuated by clashes between rioters and police.
 Members of the 'black blocs' mounted a surprise raid on the city centre, smashing unprotected shop windows, and the days that followed were marked by further clashes with the police.
 Several premises also fell victim to looting, including those of Pilet & Renaud

 Pierre-Henri Schild joined Pilet & Renaud as associate and director.
 He and Stéphane Barbier-Mueller would be in charge of the agency’s construction project management arm.

 Pilet & Renaud took the innovative step of launching the first smartphone widget dedicated to real estate.
 This forerunner to modern-day apps could alert users when a property matching their search criteria became available.

 The company continued to grow with the acquisition of Forum Immobilier and l’Immobilière des Quais, keeping on almost all the three companies' employees.
 Over the course of the year, the company, which was in the process of modernising its management methods and digitising its tools, took its rental stock to over 3 million.

-The Pilet & Renaud group published a new edition of a short guide illustrated by Pécub to give to its tenants offering basic advice on ways to reduce their monthly costs while improving their well-being.
+Pilet & Renaud published a new edition of a short guide illustrated by Pécub to give to its tenants offering basic advice on ways to reduce their monthly costs while improving their well-being.